| The

 pack on the following night.
 No immediate attempt was made to track

+down the remaining stragglers from the convoy.
 The wolfpack rendezvoused the night of September 13th.
 Growler

 moved south while Sealion and Pampanito spent the next day in vain